 More than any other book in the Bible, we see the tragic effects of sin in first-person stories.
 We also see what God can do for those who fall before Him and ask for His forgiveness.
-We see the roller-coaster of life ending in God’s peace for those who submit to and worship Him.
+We see the roller-coaster of life ending in smooth seas of God’s peace for those who submit to and worship Him.

 Prayer: Father, make us aware of the unending mercies we receive every day.
 Fill our hearts with new songs of joy.
 In Jesus’ Name, Amen.

 Today's Bible Verse: Praise the LORD.
 Sing to the LORD a new song.
 Psalm 149:1